KSauri/theRocks/README.md

-theRocks is a lightweight and agile MVC framework, allowing you to route HTTP requests and generate HTTP responses easily.  theRocks was inspired by Rails (Ruby on theRocks) and has a simple to use interface so your app can get off the ground and on theRocks!
+theRocks is a lightweight and agile MVC framework, allowing you to route HTTP requests and generate HTTP responses easily.  theRocks was inspired by Rails (Ruby on theRocks) and has a simple to use interface so your app can get off the ground and onto theRocks!

 How To See theRocks in Action!
 -------